dlebee/sample-non-payment-card-issue/README.md

 # Sample

-This sample displays the issue we have, we are trying to integrate with the feature Non Payment Card of the Core app Services.
+This sample displays the issue we have, we are trying to integrate multi registration of non payment card and after transaction service.

 # How to build